Battle of Waterberg: Aftermath

 On 2 October, von Trotha issued the infamous extermination order: "Any Herero found within the German borders with or without a gun, with or without cattle, will be shot".
 While most Herero escaped the battle, their retreat led to the near extinction of their people in an act of genocide.
 Many of the refugee Hereros died of thirst and exhaustion during their trek through the desert.
 German patrols later found skeletons around holes 8–16 m (25–50 ft) deep dug in a futile attempt to find water.
 Tens of thousands of the Herero died of thirst, starvation, or disease.
 Those who attempted surrender were summarily shot.
 After Trotha's extermination order was countermanded by Berlin, captured survivors were sent to a concentration camp at Shark Island.

 Despite extensive German patrols and a large bounty offered for his capture, Samuel Maharero and about 1,000 of his men managed to cross the Kalahari Desert into the Bechuanaland Protectorate.
 The British offered the Hereros asylum on the condition that they would not continue their revolt on British soil.
 The site of the battle is today located within Waterberg Plateau Park.
 A military graveyard exists where the German soldiers who perished in the Battle of Waterberg are buried.
+German participants in the battle were awarded the South West Africa Commemorative Medal with a medal bar inscribed "Waterberg".